Shamalsiri/whats_my_handicap/README.md

 - Once logged in, the user can start a new round and keep track of the user's round data
 - Once logged in, the user can also review the user's previous scores, edit and delete rounds if needed
-- With 8 or more rounds stored in the db, the application will calculate the user's Handicap
+- With 8 or more rounds stored in the database, the application will calculate the user's Handicap

 ### Algorithm to calculate the Player Handicap